Index

 Javier Mejuto

-Professor and Dean of the Faculty of Space Sciences at the National Autonomous University of Honduras, and Adjunct Professor at the University of Southern Queensland (Australia).
-He serves as President of the National Astronomy Commission of Honduras within the IAU, where he is also Co-Chair of the Astronomy in Culture Working Group, and is a Fellow of the Royal Astronomical Society.
-His research focuses on the astronomical and space heritage of Central America, ethnoastronomy, archaeoastronomy, and the social dimensions of space access for underrepresented groups.
+Professor and Dean of the Faculty of Space Sciences at the National Autonomous University of Honduras, he also serves as Adjunct Professor at the University of Southern Queensland (Australia).
+He is also President of the ICOMOS Honduran National Chapter.
+His work sits at the intersection of Astronomy, Heritage, and Society: he leads Honduras’ National Astronomy Commission within the International Astronomical Union (IAU) and contributes as Advisor to Commission C5 on Cultural Astronomy, while also being a Fellow of the Royal Astronomical Society.
+Through his research, he explores the astronomical and space heritage of Central America—particularly ethnoastronomy and archaeoastronomy—while advancing critical perspectives on the social dimensions of access to space for underrepresented communities.

 Jean-Pierre Blay